 Packed with cutting edge technology, including continuously controlled electronic suspension and a carbon fibre body, its output of 447kW and 1000Nm of torque places the car firmly in the performance car segment.

 Unique to the brand is a move away from today’s traditional ownership model as well.
 Cars will be ordered 100 percent online and offered on a two or three year subscription basis.
 The zero-deposit, all-inclusive subscription will also add features such as pick-up and delivery servicing and the ability to rent alternative vehicles within the Volvo and Polestar range, all incorporated into one monthly payment.

 The flat rate subscription means that having a Polestar car becomes a hassle free experience for the customer.
 This is facilitated by Phone-As-Key technology.
 It allows the owner to share a virtual key with a third party, and also enables access to a host of other on-demand features.
 This concierge service ensures that the customer only needs to focus on the enjoyment of driving.

-Despite the Polestar 1 being a hybrid, all future cars from Polestar will have a fully electric powertrain.
+Despite the Polestar 1 being a hybrid, all future cars from the brand will have a fully electric power train.
 Polestar 2 will start production later in 2019 and will be the first battery-electric vehicle (BEV) from the Volvo Car Group.
 It will be a mid-sized BEV, and a direct competitor to the Tesla Model 3.

-As a consequence of the launch of the new brand, Polestar is expected to open its own ‘dealerships’ across the globe.
-The order books for the new Polestar 1 are open right now (from 11pm AEDT – Tuesday, 17 November 2017), with Polestar able to take expressions of interest from prospective customers immediately.
+As a consequence of the launch of the new brand, it is expected to open its own ‘dealerships’ across the globe.
+The order books for the new Polestar 1 are open right now (from 11pm AEDT – Tuesday, 17 November 2017), with the company able to take expressions of interest from prospective customers immediately.